Back to Platforms

 Professor Giancarlo Biagini

 Professor Biagini’s career has focused on the biochemistry, pharmacology and therapeutics of human pathogens most notably Plasmodium falciparum and Mycobacterium tuberculosis.
+Basic biochemical research includes the characterisation of bioenergetic components in the respiratory chain and of key substrate and drug transporters.
+This fundamental work has contributed to our understanding of mechanisms of drug action, major resistance mechanisms in malaria and validation of novel targets for chemotherapy in both malaria and TB.
 He has over 20 years’ experience in molecular pharmacology and drug discovery/development from the development of HTS campaigns to candidate declaration working with Industry and with product development partnerships (PDPs).

 Learn more about collaborating with iiCON